sigsum/log-go/doc/rate-limit.md

    longest domain applies.

-3. Otherwise, if public access is enabled, and the domain matches a known public suffix, the public line applies, and the request count associated with the registered domain.
+3. Otherwise, if public access is enabled, and the domain matches a known public suffix, then the request count associated with the registered domain determines if the request is allowed.

 4. If none of the lines match, the request is refused.